billiegoose/pushrun/README.md

 # pushrun
-git push ==> runs commands
+git push ==> run things

 # THE WORLD'S EASIEST CONTINUOUS INTEGRATION/DEPLOYMENT TOOL!!!
 (IT'S STILL A WORK-IN-PROGRESS)

 I have several parts of a CI/CD system built.
 It's gonna do stuff.
 And be simpler.
 And probably free if I can swing it.

-- [ ] Listen to Github webhook for pushes
+- [x] Listen to Github webhook for pushes
 - [x] Create a temporary cloud server (currently using Ubuntu on Digital Ocean)
 - [x] Git clone into the server
-- [ ] Git checkout the exact commit
+- [x] Git checkout the exact commit
 - [x] Test suite runner (currently using [Mochawesome](http://adamgruber.github.io/mochawesome/) for test results)
 - [x] Upload test results
-- [ ] Use the Github API to post the test results back to the commit
+- [x] Use the Github API to post the test results back to the commit
 - [x] Take snapshot of cloud server to create versioned image

+## TODO
+- [ ] Remove hardcoded URLs
+- [ ] Remove any CoffeeScript libraries
+- [ ] Come up with a way / place to store test results that is NOT my pCloud account.
+Maybe a Github Pages directory?
+- [ ] Remove hardcoded dependency on my particular Digital Ocean green/blue deployment naming scheme.
+- [ ] Decide whether to make a generic "any packer.io run" or leave tailored for DigitalOcean and add DigitalOcean OAuth.
+- [ ] Figure out whether to host it or make it a serverless lamda.

 # WHY???